TRACED: Transition-aware Regret Approximation with Co-learnability for Environment Design: Experiments

 \section{Experiments}

 We evaluate TRACED on two procedurally generated domains: MiniGrid (MG) and BipedalWalker (BW).
 In both environments, we compare against DR, PLR$^\perp$, ACCEL (our primary baseline, since TRACED builds directly upon it), and ADD.
-In BW only, we additionally include the recent sota method CENIE~\cite{Jayden2024CENIE}.
+In BW only, we additionally include the recent sota method CENIE~\citep{Jayden2024CENIE}.
+While SFL~\citep{rutherford2024no} is not included in the main experimental suite, we provide a comprehensive comparison against SFL in the multi-agent JaxNav environment in Appendix~\ref{sec:sfl}, following its original evaluation protocol.
 Detailed descriptions of all baselines can be found in Appendix~\ref{sec:appendix:baselines}.

 For each domain, we track the emergent complexity of the sampled curricula during training and evaluate zero‐shot test performance on held‐out levels.
-To summarize test results, we report the median, interquartile mean (IQM), mean, and optimality gap using the rliable library~\cite{Agarwal2021Reliable}.
+To summarize test results, we report the median, interquartile mean (IQM), mean, and optimality gap using the rliable library~\citep{Agarwal2021Reliable}.
 The optimality gap measures how far an algorithm falls short of a target performance level, beyond which further gains are deemed negligible.
 Accordingly, higher IQM and lower optimality gap values indicate better performance.
+Shaded regions in all plots denote 95\% confidence intervals.

-All methods use Proximal Policy Optimization (PPO)~\cite{Schulman2017PPO} as the student agent.
-Following prior work~\cite{ACCEL,Jayden2024CENIE}, we plot the performance against the number of PPO updates; the corresponding environment interactions per update are reported in Appendix~\ref{sec:appendix:efficiency_analysis}.
-For more details on hyperparameters and network structures, refer to Appendix~\ref{sec:appendix:implementation_details}.
+All methods use Proximal Policy Optimization (PPO)~\citep{Schulman2017PPO} as the student agent.
+Following prior work~\citep{ACCEL,Jayden2024CENIE}, we plot performance versus the number of PPO updates and report the corresponding environment interactions per update in Appendix~\ref{sec:appendix:efficiency_analysis}.
+Our only deviation from ACCEL is the number of PPO workers (i.e., parallel trajectory collectors), chosen for computational constraints: MiniGrid uses 16 workers instead of 32, and BipedalWalker uses 4 instead of 16.
+Consequently, some baseline scores may differ from those in the ACCEL paper.
+However, Appendix~\ref{sec:appendix:ablation_study_num_workers} shows that TRACED has no worker-specific tuning and that reducing workers does not render the comparison unfair.
+We report TRACED at 10k updates (rather than 20k) because single-seed, long-horizon runs (45k PPO updates) on MiniGrid reveal post-convergence oscillations in both TRACED and ACCEL, and reporting earlier avoids this confound (Appendix~\ref{sec:long_term_analysis}).
+Additional hyperparameters and architectures are provided in Appendix~\ref{sec:appendix:implementation_details}.